jump-dev/Dualization.jl/docs/src/manual.md

 ## DualOptimizer

 You can solve a primal problem by using its dual formulation.
 ADD EXAMPLE.

 ## Adding new sets

-As Dualization.jl it build entirely on top of MathOptInterface.jl automatically dualize models with custom sets.
+Dualization.jl can automatically dualize models with custom sets.
-To do this, the user needs to define the set and its dual set in MathOptInterface.jl and provide the functions `dual_set` and `set_dot` for the set it wants to dualize.
+To do this, the user needs to define the set and its dual set in MathOptInterface.jl and provide the functions `dual_set` and `set_dot` for the set the user wants to dualize.

 ADD EXAMPLE